Senior Community Mental Health Practitioner

 As a care-coordinator you will become an advocate for the people in your care, supporting and signposting them, so they can get back into employment or access housing, focusing on their recovery and helping them live the life they want to live.

-About us About Devon Partnership Trust
+About Devon Partnership Trust

 We provide mental health, learning disability and neurodiversity services, as well as a range of specialist & secure services for the wider south west region & nationally.
 We are passionate about promoting good mental health & wellbeing.
 We strive to use the expertise & resources within our organisation, and through our partnerships, to deliver high quality services that are safe & focused on people's recovery.
-Our values

 We not only recruit employees based on their qualifications & experience - we recruit individuals who possess and demonstrate the behaviours which underpin the core values of our organisation.
 These values include such attributes as showing a commitment to quality of care, improving lives of others, giving respect, dignity & compassion.
 We can bring those values to life in our everyday tasks by giving a smile; making time for people; challenging ourselves & others, & being open to new ideas.